-- (v) When the financial statements are prepared in accordance with a fair presentation framework, to evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - (c) When SSA 60019 applies, further describe the auditor's responsibilities in a group audit engagement by stating that: - (i) The auditor's responsibilities are to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the group to express an opinion on the group financial statements; - (ii) The auditor is responsible for the direction, supervision and performance of the group audit; and - (iii) The auditor remains solely responsible for the auditor's opinion. - 40.
+- (v) When the financial statements are prepared in accordance with a fair presentation framework, to evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - (c) When SSA 600 (Revised)19 applies, further describe the auditor's responsibilities in a group audit engagement by stating that: - (i) The auditor's responsibilities are to plan and perform the group audit to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business units within the group as a basis for forming an opinion on the group financial statements; - (ii) The auditor is responsible for the direction, supervision and review of the audit work performed for the purposes of the group audit; and - (iii) The auditor remains solely responsible for the auditor's opinion20. - 40.
 The Auditor's Responsibilities for the Audit of the Financial Statements section of the auditor's report also shall: (Ref: Para.
 A50) - (a) State that the auditor communicates with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that the auditor identifies during the audit: - (b) For audits of financial statements of listed entities, state that the auditor provides those charged with governance with a statement that the auditor has complied with relevant ethical requirements regarding independence and communicate with them all relationships and other matters that may reasonably be thought to bear on the auditor's independence, and where applicable, actions taken to eliminate threats or safeguards applied; and - (c) For audits of financial statements of listed entities and any other entities for which key audit matters are communicated in accordance with SSA 701, state that, from the matters communicated with those charged with governance, the auditor determines those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 The auditor describes these matters in the auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, the auditor determines that a matter should not be communicated in the auditor's report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
 (Ref: Para.
 A53)